 The first step to proposing a new group is to gather a small group of people to work together to develop an idea of what the group would aim to do and in what timeframe.

-Once such a group is formed, they should get in touch with the SCAR Secretariat and/or the Chief Officer of the Science Group they would fall under; Geosciences, Life Sciences or Physical Sciences.
-Humanities and Social Science focused groups should contact the SCAR Secretariat, as should groups interested in policy, capacity building, outreach and other topics.
+Once such a group is formed, they should get in touch with the SCAR Secretariat and/or the Chief Officer of the Science Group they would fall under; Geosciences, Life Sciences, Physical Sciences or Humanities and Social Sciences.
+Groups interested in policy, capacity building, outreach and other topics should contact the SCAR Secretariat.
 This initial interaction should include a short summary of what your group wants to do and will open a dialogue as to how the group could fit into the larger SCAR structure.
 This process will provide guidance for the group in putting together the proposal for a new group.

 Shortly after the Delegates Meeting, the proposers will be notified of the decision.

 If the group is approved, the SCAR Secretariat will set up a webpage for the group and provide any additional administration help the group might need (for example, setting up a mailing list).
 Group leaders are asked to work with the Secretariat to provide the information needed, and also to help write a short news item for the SCAR website and newsletter announcing the creation of the group and how interested researchers might get involved with the group's activities.